 2. Change Your Company’s Mindset About What You Can Do With The Money You Have

-When it comes to personal finance, money mindset is everything.
+When it comes to personal finance and the lessons you learn from it, money mindset is everything.
 When you have a negative mindset, you are training your brain to shut down and see the negative in every situation.
 You can apply this same lesson to HR.

 Think about how creative your team could be if they saw the positive side of things?
 In his book “The Happiness Advantage: How A Positive Brain Fuels Success In Work And Life,” Shawn Achor often talks about how a negative mindset blocks creative thinking.
 You are limiting your possibilities as a team when you shut down and only see a small budget.